 5.6.
 Use of PPE in Schools

-According to current occupational and public health guidance, PPE will not be mandatory within the school.
-However, for a limited number of staff, PPE will need to be used occasionally or constantly due to the nature of certain work activities or work areas.
-This might include roles such as:
+According to current occupational and public health guidance, PPE is now mandatory within the school.

-Assisting with intimate care needs

-Where a suspected case of COVID-19 is identified while the school is in operation

-Where staff are particularly vulnerable to infection but are not on the list of those categorised as people in very high risk groups, or may be living with those who are in the very high risk category.

 Appropriate PPE will be available for dealing with suspected COVID-19 cases, intimate care needs and for first aid.
 Where staff provide healthcare to children with medical needs in the school environment they should apply standard precautions as per usual practice.